Yamaha167/endingproject/README.md

 Create a new account by registering on the website.

 2. **Upload a Game:**
+- Navigate to the Tutorial page and package the game with Pygbag according to the instructions.
 - Navigate to the upload page.
 - Fill in the required fields (APK, Index.html, and thumbnail image).
 - Submit your game.